jina-ai/finetuner/docs/components/tailor.md

 :align: center
 ```

-In the end, Tailor outputs an embedding model that can be fine-tuned in Tuner.
+Finally, Tailor outputs an embedding model that can be fine-tuned in Tuner.

 ## `to_embedding_model` method

-Tailor provides a high-level API `finetuner.tailor.to_embedding_model()`, which can be used as following:
+Tailor provides a high-level API `finetuner.tailor.to_embedding_model()`, which can be used as follows:

 ```python
 from finetuner.tailor import to_embedding_model